agentsmesh check

 |---|---|

-0 | All generated files match the lock. |
+0 | Canonical sources and recorded generated outputs both match the lock. |

-1 | Drift detected — one or more files are out of sync. |
+1 | Drift detected — canonical sources or generated outputs are out of sync. |

 Difference between check and generate --check